It can be challenging purchasing a new car if you are not familiar with the different types of cars.

 There has been an increase in the demand for hybrid cars.
 This is due to the increase of carbon emissions by most gasoline powered cars.
 The fluctuation in gasoline prices has led to high fuel costs.
 The hybrid car uses an electric and gasoline powered engine.
 Some cars are powered solely by electricity while some will use a combination of both.

 Hybrid cars have the added benefit of being quiet and fuel efficient.
 They are ideal for city travels.
 In recent years, hybrid cars with powerful engines have emerged.
-You can have a hybrid car in almost all car modes – sedans, fast cars, and SUVs.
+You can get a hybrid car in almost all car modes – sedans, fast cars, and SUVs.

-In all of the car categories, you will have each car model having varying engine types.
-A sedan can be powered by a four-cylinder engine or be a V6 engine.
+In all of the car categories, you will have each car model with varying engine types.
+A sedan can be powered by a four-cylinder engine or a V6 engine.
 The fast cars can be run by either V6, V8 or V12 engines.
-To make your car go faster some cars come with a turbo.
+To make your car go faster, some cars come with a turbo.
 The internal combustion engine uses an air/fuel mixture to run the car.
 When you add a turbo you have more compressed air going into the chambers and this leads to an increase in performance.
 The turbo can be controlled and this leads to fuel efficiency.

 Choosing a car model will be determined by a set of factors.
 A large family may prefer a station wagon or large SUV as opposed to a sedan.
-If you use your car to commute daily to the office a minicar or hybrid car could be your ideal choice due to fuel efficiency.
+If you use your car to commute daily to the office, a minicar or hybrid car could be your ideal choice due to fuel efficiency.